 If you have a joint bank account with your spouse or civil partner, the money – including any debts or overdrafts – is owned jointly, regardless of who has been paying money in, or taking money out.
 If one partner dies, the account immediately becomes the property of the other.

 Whether you are married, in a civil partnership, or not, you are not responsible for any debts in your partner’s name, including in their separate bank account.
 If you do have debts, always take advice as soon as possible.
-You can speak to Citizens Advice or a debt counselling agency such as the National Debtline (0808 808 4000).
-In some circumstances you may need to contact an insolvency practitioner.
+You can speak to Citizens Advice or a debt counseling agency such as the National Debtline (0808 808 4000).
+In some circumstances, you may need to contact an insolvency practitioner.

 If you have a joint bank account, things may be more difficult if you are not married and not civil partnered.
 To close a joint account, you both need to give consent.
 If the account is not closed, one of you could run up an overdraft and leave the other one responsible for it.